Helson's conjecture for smooth numbers: Introduction

 Note that the specific choice of $2$ in the numerator of $\frac{2}{1 - \alpha}$ is unimportant\footnote{In Section~\ref{Sec: GMC}, we choose a slightly different constant to allow for direct use of a result from~\cite{HarperLow}.
 This is specifically seen in Lemma~\ref{l:Euler product on half line}.} and is just chosen so that the second term is exactly $\frac{1}{\log z}$.
 The important point (which is shown rigorously in~\cite{HarperLow}) is that a shift of order $\frac{1}{\log z}$ has no impact on the behaviour of these Euler products, so similarly to~\eqref{equ: critical chaos ep from harper}, we have

-Therefore, we can obtain better than squareroot cancellation on these partial Euler products over small primes.
-The key simple idea then is that we only win on products over small primes.
+This is the contents of Lemma~\ref{l:Euler product on half line}, and it allows us to obtain better than squareroot cancellation on these partial Euler products over small primes.
+The key idea then is that we only ``win'' on products over small primes.
 By the triangle inequality, it suffices to handle sums roughly of the form

-We can apply Cauchy--Schwarz inequality to the conditional expectation at this stage in the proof, leaving only the randomness from these small primes $p \leq z$.
-In comparison to~\cite{HarperLow}, the new input needed for this is a precise short intervals bound, which is provided by Lemma~\ref{l: smooths in short intervals estimate}.
+We can apply the Cauchy--Schwarz inequality to the conditional expectation at this stage in the proof, leaving only the randomness from these small primes $p \leq z$.
+In comparison to~\cite{HarperLow}, the new input needed is a precise short intervals bound for numbers with restricted prime factorisation.
+This is provided by Lemma~\ref{l: smooths in short intervals estimate}.